daiplusplus/AspNetDependencyInjection/README.md

 ## Supported ASP.NET platforms

 * This project now targets:
-	* ASP.NET WebForms - By supporting `System.Web.HttpRuntime.WebObjectActivator`.
+	* ASP.NET WebForms - This is possible thanks to `System.Web.HttpRuntime.WebObjectActivator`, which means you need to be running ASP.NET on the .NET Framework 4.7.2 or later (including .NET Framework 4.8).
 	* ASP.NET MVC - Using MVC's `System.Web.Mvc.IDependencyResolver`.
 Use the `Jehoel.AspNetDependencyInjection.Mvc` NuGet package.
 	* ASP.NET SignalR - By subclassing `Microsoft.AspNet.SignalR.DefaultDependencyResolver`.
 Has optional support for `IServiceScope`.
 Use the `Jehoel.AspNetDependencyInjection.SignalR` NuGet package.
 	* ASP.NET Web API - Using `System.Web.Http.Dependencies.IDependencyResolver`.
 Use the `Jehoel.AspNetDependencyInjection.WebApi` NuGet package.